Underwater Photo Tutorials What's New? Dive Trips Purchase Photoshop Tutorials Purchase Books

 This page is dedicated to hardware and software devices that we've found useful in the world of digital imaging and digital photography.
 We will add and update this page as new cool toys appear on the marketplace or we purchase them for the Oregon Coast Digital Center.
 Each toy will contain a brief description of why we consider it cool, and a link so that you can find out even more.

-Olympus Pen - Light & Motion LED lights
+Olympus Pen - Light & Motion LED Lights

 Click on the frogfish to see a web show showing the use of the LED lights.
 Click on the crinoids to see a video using the same system